 POETRY CONSULTS OFFERS PROFESSIONAL DEVELOPMENT & ENGAGEMENT OPPORTUNITIES FOR MUSEUMS & LIBRARIES FOR EMPLOYEES, DOCENTS, DONORS, MUSEUM PATRONS & COMMUNITY MEMBERS.

-EMPLOYEES WILL:
+PATRONS WILL:

 ✎